neo-project/docs/en-us/exchange.md

 Developers can use the  `getblock <index> [verbose]` method of NEO-CLI API to retrieve the block information. `<index>` is the block index. `[verbose]` is 0 by default.
 When `[verbose]` is 0, the method returns the serialized block information in Hexadecimal.
 You should deserialize the hex string to get the detailed information of the block.
 When `[verbose]` is 1, the method returns the detailed information of the corresponding block in JSON format.
 For more information, refer to [getblock Method](node/api/getblock2.html).

 The block information includes the transactions input and output.
 The exchange needs to record all its related transactions.
 The transactions output is in fact the transaction records of the withdrawals of a user.
-When the exchange sees any of its addresses in the output of the transactions, it updates the NEO/NEO GAS balance of the corresponding user who owns this deposit address.
+When the exchange sees any of its addresses in the output of the transactions, it updates the NEO/GAS balance of the corresponding user who owns this deposit address.
 Some exchanges may also do as follows: if it finds an address within the exchange as the output of the transaction, then it records the deposit in its database and modifies the user’s balance after several confirmations (Unless it needs to comply with the operation of other blockchains, this way is not recommended) .

 > [!Note]
 >
 > - Method getblockcount returns the count of the blocks in the main chain.
 The first parameter of Method getblock is `<index>` which is the block index.
 Block index = Block height = The count of the blocks – 1.
 If getblockcount returns 1234, you should use getblock 1233 to get the information of the latest block.
-> - The deposit and withdrawal transactions (NEO/NEO GAS) are all in a type named ContractTransaction.
+> - The deposit and withdrawal transactions (NEO/GAS) are all in a type named ContractTransaction.
 The exchanges only need to care about the ones of ContractTransaction type when they check through the transactions in a block.
 > - As the first transaction of every block must be MinerTransaction, you can neglect or jump over it when traversing the blockchain.
 > - NEO system takes the transaction as a record unit.
 >